pwittchen/wittchen.io/README.md

 .github/workflows/deploy.yml
 ```

-**note**: before deployment, you need to re-generate `public/` dir as follows:
+**note**: before deployment, you need to re-generate `public/` dir and commit changes as follows:

 ```
 make regenerate
 ```

-after that, just commit and push your changes
+after that, just push your changes

 theme
 -----